 In the summer of 2007, Chis Messina, a developer and early Twitter user, proposed in a tweet that Twitter begin organizing topics in groups using the # symbol.
 Twitter initially rejected the idea but in October 2007, online journalists began using the hashtag #SanDiegoFire, at Messina’s suggestion, to tweet updates on the forest fires in San Diego.
 Since then, the practice of hashtaging took off.

 The hashtag is now used to cover everything from political events (#2015Elections) and world news (#Ebola), to entertainment topics (#MileyCyrus).
 Hashtags aren’t just a great source of information, but a tool for building a company’s social media presence.
 Companies now strategically use hashtags to get their name out into the social media world.
-Hashtags aren’t limited to Twitter, but are prevalent on Facebook, Pinterest, Google+, and Instagram too.
+Hashtags aren’t limited to Twitter, but are prevalent on Facebook, Pinterest, Google+, and Instagram too, plus plenty of them also use services like the ones from https://www.socialmediadaily.com/instagram to get more followers.
 Here are three ways hashtags can be used strategically by businesses.

 1. Hashtags to Increase Consumer Engagement